 Where the design community meets.

-Florida, United States Director of UX / UI Joined about 6 years ago
+Florida, United States Director of UX / UI Joined over 6 years ago

 Maybe their social media presence, and customer support will improve now.

 I had a similar experience.
 I tested the pre-release version of Sketch, and I even supported the communities growth as an Admin on Team Sketch back when it was on Slack.
 But the performance, and kludgy API resulting in plugins breaking with every version update made me look around.
 Now with Figma it's a universally accessible platform.
 It just makes sense to spend my money with them.

 You can save any Figma file offline.
 I've heard that they are developing working offline, but I have no clue when it's planned.
 And with the Figma API no file is "locked in".
 You can extract anything within your document to anywhere with a little effort.

 It's already being done.
 Hadron, Framer, Phase, etc. In reality this has been tried for so many years that I'm getting tired of the attempts to "visually code".
 I want the ability to interface my design tool with code, but not be limited by the restraints of code.
 I personally love Figma for that flexibility within it's API.
 I imagine just as Photoshop still is used that all tools will continue to grow, and expand with an ever growing market -- each has it's place.

 I do think some good points are made.
 But the points are lost in the final version that is actually worse.